 Comment on USDA’s Salmonella Framework

-Legal Impact for Chickens and the University of San Francisco School of Law Student Animal Legal Defense Fund submitted a comment to USDA regarding proposed changes to the agency’s Salmonella Framework for chicken and turkey products.
+Legal Impact for Chickens and the University of San Francisco School of Law Student Animal Legal Defense Fund submitted a comment to the United States Department of Agriculture (USDA) regarding proposed changes to the agency’s Salmonella Framework for chicken and turkey products.
+LIC is asking USDA to address animal welfare.

 As stated in our comment, studies have shown that birds are more susceptible to Salmonella when they have low welfare and poor health.
 Keeping barns cleaner, providing proper food and water, maintaining comfortable temperatures, lowering the number of birds kept in one flock, and lowering stress in other ways can all help stop illnesses from spreading on bird farms.
 USDA currently only provides voluntary guidance about how to reduce Salmonella by increasing bird welfare before slaughter.
 LIC is asking USDA to create binding regulations.